IMG_1043

 About Kerry-Jane Coleman

-Kerry-Jane Coleman specialises in adolescent psychotherapy.
-She holds a Master’s degree in Clinical Social Work from the University of Cape Town and maintains registration with the South African Council for Social Service Professions (SACSSP), the South African Social Workers in Private Practice (SASSWPP), and the Board of Healthcare Funders (BHF).
+Kerry‑Jane Coleman specialises in psychotherapy for young males.
+She holds a Master’s degree in Clinical Social Work from the University of Cape Town and is registered with the South African Council for Social Service Professions (SACSSP), the South African Social Workers in Private Practice (SASSWPP), and the Board of Healthcare Funders (BHF).

-Her early clinical training took place at Valkenberg Psychiatric Hospital and the Division of Child and Adolescent Psychiatry at the Red Cross War Memorial Children’s Hospital.
-There she honed her skills in assessing and treating complex mental health challenges in adolescents.
+Her early clinical training took place at Valkenberg Psychiatric Hospital and the Division of Child and Adolescent Psychiatry at the Red Cross War Memorial Children’s Hospital, where she developed expertise in assessing and treating complex mental‑health presentations in young people.

-Following this, she provided individual and group psychotherapy to adolescent boys awaiting trial at Bonnytoun, Lindalani, and Horizon Youth Care Centre.
-In partnership with government and non-governmental organisations, she advocated for children’s rights and protection in South Africa
+She later provided individual and group psychotherapy to young male clients awaiting trial at Bonnytoun, Lindalani, and Horizon Youth Care Centre.
+In collaboration with government and non‑governmental organisations, she contributed to national advocacy efforts focused on children’s rights and protection.

 Guiding Principles and Philosophy

-Kerry-Jane believes every adolescent carries a story waiting to be heard—often hidden beneath labels like “naughty” or “disruptive.”
-True healing begins by pausing to explore those unseen chapters and honouring each young person’s resilience.
+Kerry‑Jane believes every young male carries a story waiting to be heard—often hidden beneath labels like “naughty,” “disruptive,” or “unmotivated.”
+Meaningful therapeutic work begins by slowing down, exploring those unseen chapters, and recognising the resilience that sits beneath the behaviour.

-Transformation arises when adolescents feel safe enough to explore their fears, brave enough to face them, and supported enough to take that next step.
-Through Kerry-Jane’s compassionate support and expert guidance, young men cultivate resilience that endures throughout their lives
+Transformation occurs when young males feel safe enough to explore their fears, supported enough to face them, and confident enough to take the next step.
+With Kerry‑Jane’s steady presence and clinical expertise, young males build resilience that strengthens their sense of self and carries them into adulthood with greater emotional steadiness and self‑understanding.

 Core values Kerry-Jane embodies in every session